 ||$250 Per-Person Deductible

 * For your convenience, you will be billed quarterly.
 Premiums are based on each person’s attained age and increase upon entry into each new 5-year age bracket.
 Rates and/or premiums may be changed on a class-wide basis.
 Your 12-month deductible period will begin with the effective date of your coverage.
-(This may not coincide with the TRICARE fiscal year deductible period.)
+(This may not coincide with the TRICARE calendar year deductible period.)